By Nikki Phipps

 Often seen early on in the season, bacterial wilt is a disease that commonly affects these vine crops, including melons and pumpkins.
 It is caused by a bacterium (Erwinia tracheiphila), which overwinters within the cucumber beetle, a common pest that feeds on vine crops.
 Once spring arrives, the beetle begins feeding on young plants, like squash, thus infecting the leaves and stems.
 And, alas, squash wilt is born.

 Affected plants may first exhibit wilting of the leaves, which eventually spreads downward until the entire squash plant is affected.
+It differs from wilting caused by vine borers in that all leaves will be affected rather than sections of the plant as you might see with vine borers.
 In fact, an entire vine can wilt within only a couple weeks after infection.
 Typically, the fruits of affected plants will be wilted or poorly shaped.
 As is also the case with pumpkins, squash wilt does not occur as quickly as it does with other vine crops affected with bacterial wilt.

 In addition to wilting, pumpkins and squash plants may show signs of extensive blooming and branching with dwarfed, misshapen fruits.
 Affected plants will also ooze a sticky, milk-like substance when the stem has been cut.

-Many people aren’t sure what to do about wilt once this bacterial infection has occurred.
+Many people aren’t sure what treatment is required when squash are wilting and dying once this bacterial infection has occurred.
 Unfortunately, the answer is nothing.
-Affected plants cannot be saved and should instead be promptly removed and disposed of.
-In the event there are still healthy, unaffected vines in the garden that may intertwined with those having squash wilt, simply pull the affected vine but allow it to remain, drying out until fall, at which time all vines can safely be removed.
+Once the squash leaves start wilting, affected plants cannot be saved and should instead be promptly removed and disposed of.
+If unaffected vines in the garden have intertwined with those having squash wilt, you can allow the affected vine to remain, drying out until fall, at which time all vines can safely be removed.
+Be sure not to compost any affected squash plants.

 There are also a couple other things you can do to help prevent bacterial wilt, such as using crop covers over young plants to keep cucumber beetles from feeding on them.
 You can also keep weeds to a minimum and avoid planting squash vines near areas where cucumber beetles may be more prevalent.